postlight/liftoff/README.md

 # Liftoff – The Airtable CMS

-Liftoff is a nifty tool that lets you create a static website from an Airtable base and style it with custom CSS.
+[Postlight](https://postlight.com)'s Liftoff is a nifty tool that lets you easily create a static website that displays content in Airtable base and style it with custom CSS.
 Read all about it in [this handy introduction](https://postlight.com/trackchanges/introducing-liftoff-easily-create-a-static-website-powered-by-airtable).

 ## Quick Start